The easiest way to extend functionality of Angry IP Scanner is to write a plugin.

 In order to build the binaries, you need only to run ‘ant’ in the ‘ipscan’ directory.
 Ant will use the standard build.xml script there and compile, test, and package the program for all platforms.
 Note: some packaging features were tested only on Linux.

 The source code tree also includes the preconfigured Intellij IDEA project for convenience.
 After opening the project in IDEA, make sure you add to the build path the appropriate directory from src-platform according to the OS you are currently using as well as the correct swt jar file from ext/swt.
 Then, it can be run using the net.azib.ipscan.Main class.

 If you know some language other than English well, then please help translating Angry IP Scanner into that language.

 For that, you need to take the latest resources/messages.properties file, copy it with the ISO 2-letter language suffix (eg messages_et.properties), translate all the messages and make a pull request or attach to an issue.

-To test your translations, run Angry IP Scanner from the command-line (assuming that the translated file is in the same directory as the original jar or exe):
+To test your translations, run Angry IP Scanner from the command-line after putting the translated file is in the same directory as the original jar or exe:

 - src - the main subdirectory of the project tree, which contains the Java package structure of the source (net.azib.ipscan and its sub packages).
 All the source code, needed for running the program is stored there.

 - test - contains exactly the same Java package structure as src does, but is intended for unit tests and other classes, which are not needed for running Angry IP Scanner itself.
 Each test case Java class should have the same name as the original class under test, but with the Test suffix, for example, Feeder and FeederTest.

 - ext - for external libraries.
 The contents of each library’s directory will depend on the original structure of that library, however, not all the original files may be included.

 - resources - textual and graphical resources to be packaged with the program.